-Little Lions Waldorf Daycare & Kindergarten began as an extension of the Grade 12 Family Studies program at Lakeview High School, conceived and organized and taught by Traude Wedding.
+Little Lions Waldorf Child and Family Centre began as an extension of the Grade 12 Family Studies program at Lakeview High School, conceived and organized and taught by Traude Wedding.
 It began as a workplace daycare, also serving the Parenting Practicum course as a model for Waldorf childcare.

 A start-up grant was acquired and a license obtained in 1984 for a one-room day nursery.
 The program expanded, eventually to include an afternoon program but finances were limited.
 Requests were made to the city for subsidized spaces.
 The process of incorporation was completed by 1986.
 The first Board consisted of three directors, Bobbi Sawchuk, Mary-Jane Wedding and Traude Wedding.

 Eventually there was a full daycare, morning and afternoon programs and five directors.
 Later the After School program was added, and enrollment was growing fast.
 But Lakeview was due to close.
 Many applications were made for grants to the City and to various Ministry of Community and Social Services.
 This resulted in the purchase and renovation of the Clarke Street property in 1991.
 The staff and directors looked forward to the blossoming of Waldorf childcare in their own centre.
 A Board resolution established Traude Wedding as founder and honorary director for life.
 New directors supporting the Waldorf philosophy have been gradually added to the Board.